Anatomy of a Perfect Signal: Building Prompts That Cannot Hallucinate

 "My API is slow, help me fix it"

-Output: Generic checklist of 15 potential causes (database queries, N+1, caching, CDN, connection pooling...).
+Output: A generic checklist of 15 possible causes (database queries, N+1, caching, CDN, connection pooling, and more).
 No prioritization.
 No specifics.
-Useful as a textbook chapter, useless as a diagnosis.
+Good as a textbook chapter.
+Useless as a real diagnosis.

 After: sinc Prompt

 Output: 3 diagnostic steps.
-Step 1: Bloated table from batch import without vacuum (ANALYZE command provided).
-Step 2: Missing index on new query pattern from batch import (CREATE INDEX command provided).
-Step 3: Connection pool exhaustion from long-running queries (pg_stat_activity query provided).
-Each with exact verification commands and expected output.
-Root cause identified correctly in testing: bloated table + stale statistics.
+Step 1: bloated table from a batch import without a vacuum (ANALYZE command included).
+Step 2: missing index on the new query pattern from the batch import (CREATE INDEX command included).
+Step 3: connection pool exhaustion from long-running queries (pg_stat_activity query included).
+Each step had exact verification commands and expected output.
+The root cause was found correctly in testing: a bloated table and stale statistics.

 The Pattern Across All Five Tasks

 5 tasks.
 Same model.
 Same day.
-The only variable: signal completeness.
-When all 6 bands are provided and CONSTRAINTS is saturated, hallucination drops below measurable levels.
-I collapsed the probability space to the correct region.
+The only thing that changed was signal completeness.
+When all 6 bands are filled and CONSTRAINTS is saturated, hallucination drops below measurable levels.
+The probability space collapses to the correct region.
 There is nothing left to fabricate.

 Transform any prompt into 6 Nyquist-compliant bands